altexdim/sourcemod-plugin-gungame/README.txt

 Changelog
 ---------
+    1.0.5.11:
+        * Fixed: not level down for suicide after round end.
+        * Improvement: weapon removement improved.

     1.0.5.10:
         * Fixed: recalculate leader if restored level is greater than leader level.

     1.0.5.9:
-        * Fix for 1.0.5.8 and 1.0.5.7: gungame does not work at all.
+        * Fix for 1.0.5.8: gungame does not work at all.
 I forgot to remove very last hack.

     1.0.5.8:
         - Removed unused hacks.